The Perfect Steak in Your Home Oven

 Yes, folks that is really all you need.
 Trust me.
 Anything else just takes away from the flavor of a good steak, and if you are starting with good steaks to begin with, they do not need adulterating.

 - Place your steaks on the counter 20 minutes before cooking them.
-This gives them some time to shed refrigerator temperatures and come closer to room temperature.
-(Don’t worry, we’re cooking them on 500 degrees for sufficient time to kill any bacteria.)
+This gives them some time to come closer to room temperature.
+(Don’t worry, we’re cooking them at 500 degrees for enough time to kill any bacteria.)

 - Place a skillet in the oven and preheat to 500 degrees.
-When the oven reaches 500 degrees, leave it for about 10 minutes.
+When the oven reaches 500, leave it for about 10 minutes.
 This lets the skillet really soak in the heat.

-- Remove the skillet to the stove top on high heat.
+- Remove the skillet to the stovetop on high heat (but don't turn the oven off—you'll use it again in a moment).
 Sear the steaks for 30 seconds on each side.
-This creates a brown crust that is the result of the amino acids forced by heat to react with the sugars--it's what infuses a lot of flavor.
+This creates a brown crust that is the result of the amino acids forced by heat to react with the sugars—it infuses a lot of flavor.

-- Move the steaks (pan and all) into the 500 degree oven.
+- Move the steaks (pan and all) into the oven.
 Roast for 2 minutes for every inch the steak is thick.
 Set a timer.
 This is an exact science.

-- Remove from the oven, cover the pan with foil for 2 minutes.
-The steaks continue to cook, but come to a rolling stop on rising temperature.
+- Remove from the oven, then cover the pan with foil and let it sit for 2 minutes.
+The steaks will continue to cook.

-- Serve with the very littlest pat of butter on the top of each (optional).
+- Serve with the very littlest pat of butter on the top of each steak (optional).

-This cooks the steaks to a perfect medium rare assuming that you have a steak that is 1 to 1 1/2 inches thick.
-For every 1/2 of steak, add another 30 seconds.
-For Exact Doneness, use a probe-style meat thermometer, and use the temperature guide in the table at the end of this Hub.
+This method cooks the steaks to a perfect medium rare, assuming that you have a steak that is 1 to 1 1/2 inches thick.
+For every 1/2 inch of steak, add another 30 seconds.
+To determine the exact doneness, use a probe-style meat thermometer and use the temperature guide below.

 How Not to Screw It Up